MengpingJiang/mengpingjiang.github.io/_pages/about.md

 To address these questions, our laboratory integrates a broad range of experimental and computational techniques, including:

-- Quantitative behavioral assays of social interaction and cooperation
+- **Behavioral neuroscience:** quantitative cooperation paradigms, social interaction assays, and multi-animal tracking
-- Multi-animal tracking and machine learning–based behavioral analysis
-- In vivo calcium imaging and fiber photometry in freely moving animals
+- **Systems neuroscience:** in vivo calcium imaging, fiber photometry, and large-scale electrophysiological recordings
-- Large-scale electrophysiological recordings
-- Optogenetic and chemogenetic manipulation of neural circuits
+- **Circuit manipulation:** optogenetics and chemogenetics
-- Computational modeling and neural data analysis
+- **Computational approaches:** neural data analysis, computational modeling, and machine learning
-- Artificial intelligence and multi-agent reinforcement learning
+- **Artificial intelligence:** multi-agent reinforcement learning and biological–AI comparisons

 By combining these approaches, we aim to uncover the neural and computational principles that enable social intelligence in both biological and artificial systems.
 ...